 - Expanding access for the TRIO program to all eligible students.
 TRIO is an important program for maintaining access to quality educational programs for low-income and first-generation students in Wisconsin.
 In FY2018, UW System institutions received \$12.6 million in competitive TRIO program grants and served 6,555 students. - Expanding access to GEAR UP, a program enacted to build on federal and private initiatives to provide assistance to precollege students.
 GEAR UP projects aim to provide comprehensive mentoring, counseling, and support services to entire cohorts of low-income students in a school.
 The Wisconsin program began in 1999 when GEAR UP was first enacted.
 Wisconsin GEAR UP students consistently achieve college enrollment at rates well above the state average for low-income students.
-Under the last round of applications, Wisconsin did not receive a GEAR UP grant.
-Wisconsin will submit a GEAR UP proposal during the next round of applications.
+In 2019, the Wisconsin Department of Public Instruction with assistance from UW-Green Bay, was awarded a \$35-million seven-year GEAR UP grant.